Debadrita-Dey/weather_forefast/README.md

 Exported the cleaned dataset as a .csv file for Power BI

  Power BI Analysis Report Includes:
-Trend analysis of temperature, rainfall, wind speed, and humidity
+Trend analysis of temperature, gust speed, pressure, rainfall and humidity
 Monthly and seasonal weather patterns
 Identification of extreme weather events
-Slicers for filtering by time range and location